 The Human Element of Selling Art Online

 If your gallery is resisting taking your online sales strategy to the next level for fear of losing the human side of doing business, I assure your collectors are worried about the same thing.
-There are things you can do to encourage prospects to engage with you.
+There are things you can do to encourage prospects to engage with you and be more likely to purchase art online.
 Simply placing a contact form, email inquiry button, chatbot or phone number directly on the page with each artwork can be surprisingly useful in getting people to contact the gallery.
 Offering video conferencing is another excellent way to use technology to maintain the human element of your gallery-client relationship.

 Once a sale is made online, either through your website or another channel, you still have the opportunity to connect with the buyer and begin to nurture that relationship.
 Finding and creating a positive customer journey with the ultimate goal of increasing sales and loyalty must become a marketing habit.